ThomasFeher/armadillo/README.txt

 === 5: Documentation / Reference Manual ===

-A reference manual (user documentation) is available at http://arma.sourceforge.net or in the "docs" directory.
-Use a web browser to open the "docs/index.html" file.
+A reference manual (user documentation) is available at http://arma.sourceforge.net or in the "docs" directory of this archive.
+Use a web browser to open docs/index.html

 The user documentation explains how to use Armadillo's classes and functions, with snippets of example code.